 Alternative and modified procedures must be appropriate for the Data Quality Objectives (DQOs) established by the Department for the data uses for which the alternative or modified procedure is proposed.

-Where applicable, the alternative or modified procedure must be demonstrated to be equivalent to or exceed the performance of the DEP SOP that the alternative or modified procedure is proposed to replace.
+Where applicable, the alternative or modified procedure must be demonstrated to be equivalent to or exceed the performance of the DEP SOP or approved method that the alternative or modified procedure is proposed to replace.

 Approval will not be granted if the procedure produces data unusable by DEP for the fulfillment of DQOs, or if the procedure produces data that are not comparable to or are otherwise incompatible for use with existing DEP data generated by other approved procedures.

-Approval will not be granted if the alternative or modified procedure is shown to produce data at obvious risk of being invalidated according to rule, 62-160.670, F.A.C. or according to data validation criteria established by DEP as specific DQOs for the affected project(s), DEP program activities or data uses.
+Approval will not be granted if the alternative or modified procedure is shown to produce data at obvious risk of being invalidated according to rule 62-160.670, F.A.C., or according to data validation criteria established by DEP as specific DQOs for the affected project(s), DEP program activities or data uses.

 Procedures developed by consensus or standardization organizations, such as ASTM, EPA or USGS, or, by manufacturers or vendors and derived from collaborative studies, will be considered on merit for approval as published by the standard-setting organization or commercial interest.
 In such cases, submittal of specific items in the validation package may not be required (see FA 2240, below).